OpenEvalProject/evals/manuscripts/elife-07902/v2/manuscript.md

 Using the directional Steiger Z-test, we found, for fornix MD, that there was a marginally significant difference between the two correlations obtained for scenes and faces (z (26) = 1.39, p = 0.08).
 There was no significant difference between the scene and face correlations for fornix FA (p = 0.18).

-## Comparisons with size oddity
+#### Comparisons with size oddity

 While none of the microstructural measures obtained, in either pathway, were significantly associated with performance in the difficulty-matched size oddity condition, there were, as reported above, small-to-moderate one-tailed trends between fornix/ILF MD and size oddity (Figure 1—figure supplement 1).
 A Steiger Z-test comparing these coefficients revealed a significant difference between the face and size oddity correlation for ILF MD (z (26) = 2.05, p = 0.02).
 The difference between the size and scene oddity correlations for fornix MD did not differ significantly (z (26) = 0.94, p = 0.17).

 We also conducted partial correlations to see whether the significant relationship between face/scene oddity and ILF/fornix MD remains when size oddity is controlled for, that is, to show that WM microstructure is predictive of face/scene oddity over and above its contribution to lower-level visual discriminations.
 When size oddity was controlled for, we still observed significant associations (one-tailed) between scene oddity and fornix MD (r = −0.38, p = 0.02, 95% CI [−0.61, −0.08]) and face oddity and ILF MD (r = −0.53, p = 0.00, 95% CI [−0.61, −0.08]).

-## Tract-based spatial statistics (TBSS)
+#### Tract-based spatial statistics (TBSS)

 To complement the tractography analysis, we also conducted a whole-brain TBSS analysis to investigate any potential voxel-wise correlations outside our main ROIs for scene vs face oddity (S > F) and vice versa (F > S; see ‘Materials and methods’ for further details).
-While there were no whole-brain WM voxels showing a significantly greater association with S > F (for either MD or FA), the F > S contrast revealed 23 whole-brain clusters for MD, which were predominantly located in the right hemisphere (see
+While there were no whole-brain WM voxels showing a significantly greater association with S > F (for either MD or FA), the F > S contrast revealed 23 whole-brain clusters for MD, which were predominantly located in the right hemisphere (see Supplementary file 1).
+The peak of the largest cluster was located in right superior longitudinal fasciculus (SLF; 31, −33, 37; p = 0.02) and incorporated right anterior ILF and the right inferior fronto-occipital fasciculus (IFOF; Figure 2).
+Sub-peak clusters were found in left corpus callosum, right middle ILF, and the left middle portion of the cingulum bundle.
+There were 53 significant voxels located in the ILF bilaterally with the peak located in the right hemisphere (44, −8, −18; p = 0.03).

 ![Figure 2.](https://cdn.elifesciences.org/articles/07902/elife-07902-fig2-v2.jpg)

 **Figure 2.:** White matter (WM) voxels identified by TBSS that show a stronger relationship for F > S and (A) mean diffusivity (MD) (negative correlation, red clusters), and (B) FA (positive correlation, blue clusters).
 Abbreviated WM structures include SLF (superior longitudinal fasciculus), IFOF (inferior fronto-occipital fasciculus), and ILF (inferior longitudinal fasciculus).
 There were no whole-brain WM voxels showing a significantly greater association with S > F (for both MD and FA).
-A table of peak coordinates for the TBSS analysis can be found in Supplementary file 1.DOI: http://dx.doi.org/10.7554/eLife.07902.010
+A table of peak coordinates for the TBSS analysis can be found in Supplementary file 1.

 For FA, nine clusters were identified that were more strongly correlated with faces than scenes.
 The peak for the largest cluster was located in the right callosal body (16, 12, 29; p = 0.00) and incorporated several prominent WM structures bilaterally, including ILF, SLF, and forceps major (see Supplementary file 1).
 A second cluster of 118 voxels was identified with a peak in the right anterior ILF (40, −33, −15; p = 0.05).
 There were 250 significant voxels in ILF with the peak located in the left ILF.
 A figure displaying the TBSS clusters can be found in Figure 2.

-## BOLD and DTI
+### BOLD and DTI

 As MD and FA are associated with properties that affect the efficiency of information transfer along axons (Beaulieu, 2002), it is highly likely that inter-individual variation in these measures will impact on, and constrain, BOLD activity in specific ROIs (Behrens and Johansen-Berg, 2005).
 Here, we used probabilistic atlases to define bilateral ROIs of PrC, FFA, and HC and employed a general linear model (GLM) to test for voxel-wise linear associations between WM microstructure and category-selective BOLD (see ‘Materials and methods’).
 Given that increased MD reflects greater diffusion along both the axial and radial diffusion directions, we predicted a negative association with BOLD activity.
 For FA, we predicted a positive association with BOLD, as this metric reflects the extent to which diffusion within biological tissue is highly directional, or constrained along a single axis.
 The data from four participants were excluded from the analysis due to excessive movement during the functional run (>3 mm), and a further participant removed due to scanner error, resulting in a sample of n = 24 for all subsequent analyses.

-As shown in
+As shown in Figure 3A, the statistical map reflecting a negative association between inter-subject BOLD for F > S and ILF MD revealed significant bilateral clusters in FFA (left: −28, −52, −18, Z = 2.99, 25 voxels; right: 44, −52, −18, Z = 3.07, 41 voxels).
+There was also a cluster of 11 voxels in left PrC (−32, −12, −34, Z = 2.81), which did not quite reach our PrC cluster extent threshold (cluster >17 voxels, p = 0.05; Figure 3B).
+No clusters were found for F > S and ILF FA.
+As these functional associations with MD could arise from between-subject variability in the scene oddity baseline, we also conducted this analysis for F > rest; as above, we identified significant bilateral clusters in FFA associated with ILF MD, with the larger, stronger, cluster located in right hemisphere (left: −28, −52, −18, Z = 2.98, 19 voxels; right: 42, −54, −18, Z = 4.21, 210 voxels; Figure 3A).
+We also identified bilateral face-sensitive clusters in the PrC associated with ILF MD (left: −32, −14, −34, Z = 3.52, 19 voxels; right: 28, −16, −32, Z = 3.52, 27 voxels; Figure 3B).
+There were no supra-threshold clusters in FFA or PrC for ILF FA.
+Across two BOLD contrasts (F > S and F > rest), therefore, inter-individual differences in ILF microstructure (MD) were correlated with BOLD response to faces in FFA and PrC (Pyles et al., 2013).

 ![Figure 3.](https://cdn.elifesciences.org/articles/07902/elife-07902-fig3-v2.jpg)

 **Figure 3.:** A group-level region-of-interest (ROI) analysis of the fMRI data was conducted to identify clusters reflecting a significant relationship between BOLD response for faces and scenes and tissue microstructure of the ILF and fornix, respectively.
 (A) Fusiform face area (FFA): significant bilateral clusters reflecting a negative association between BOLD response during face oddity judgements (F > S, left; F > rest, right) and ILF MD.
 (B) Perirhinal cortex (PrC): bilateral clusters reflecting a significant negative association between face-sensitive BOLD (F > rest) and ILF MD (right).
 A sub-threshold cluster for F > S is shown on the left.
-(C) Hippocampus (HC): a significant cluster was identified in the intermediate HC that corresponds to a positive association between task-induced scene deactivations (against rest) and fornix FA.DOI: http://dx.doi.org/10.7554/eLife.07902.011
+(C) Hippocampus (HC): a significant cluster was identified in the intermediate HC that corresponds to a positive association between task-induced scene deactivations (against rest) and fornix FA.

 In the HC, there were no significant clusters for our two scene contrasts (S > F or S > rest) and either measure of fornix microstructure.
 Given evidence for a decoupling between HC BOLD and underlying neuronal activity (Ekstrom, 2010), in particular that negative BOLD changes in the HC are often accompanied by increased spike rate or synaptic input (see ‘Discussion’ for further details), we also investigated whether fornix MD or FA might be associated with inter-individual differences in scenes compared to rest (S < rest, i.e., task-induced hippocampal deactivations).
 This analysis revealed a significant cluster in left intermediate HC (−26, −24, −16, Z = 3.1, 32 voxels; Figure 3C) that was strongly associated with fornix FA.
 The fornix MD analysis revealed a cluster in right anterior HC (20, −16, −16, Z = 2.24) albeit at a lower voxel-wise threshold (p = 0.05).
 To test whether this deactivation effect was specific to scene oddity, we conducted the same analysis for face deactivations against rest baseline (F < rest); this revealed no voxels in HC associated with either fornix MD or FA.

 To test whether fornix microstructure is associated with scene-selective BOLD in other scene-selective cortical regions (Epstein, 2014), we conducted an additional voxel-wise analysis within anatomically defined, independent ROIs sampling the posterior parahippocampal gyrus (PHG), retrosplenial cortex (RSC), and transverse occipital sulcus (TOS; see ‘Materials and methods’).
 No significant clusters were found that showed a significant positive or negative association between scene-selective BOLD (S > F, S > rest) and fornix microstructure (MD or FA) in any of the additional scene-selective ROIs.

-## BOLD and behaviour
+### BOLD and behaviour

-We next correlated mean individual percentage BOLD signal change values from each probabilistic anatomical ROI with face and scene oddity performance (one-tailed,
+We next correlated mean individual percentage BOLD signal change values from each probabilistic anatomical ROI with face and scene oddity performance (one-tailed, Figure 4).
+A significant positive relationship was found between face-sensitive BOLD (F > rest) in FFA and face oddity accuracy (r = 0.36, p = 0.04, 95% CI [0.05, 0.65]; Figure 4A).
+A significant positive correlation was also observed between BOLD for faces (F > rest) in PrC and face oddity performance (r = 0.42, p = 0.02, 95% CI [0.06, 0.69]; Figure 4B).
+Neither ROI was correlated with scene oddity performance (all ps > 0.2).

 ![Figure 4.](https://cdn.elifesciences.org/articles/07902/elife-07902-fig4-v2.jpg)

 **Figure 4.:** (A) Scatter plot displaying the relationship between inter-individual variation in percentage signal change for faces (relative to rest) and face oddity performance (proportion correct) in the pre-defined FFA ROI.
 (B) The relationship between inter-individual variation in face-related activations (against rest) and face oddity performance in the PrC ROI.
 (C) The relationship between task-induced scene deactivations (relative to rest) and scene oddity performance in the pre-defined HC ROI.
 A total of 24 data points are shown on each graph.
-Individual percentage signal change values for each ROI are contained in Figure 4—source data 1.DOI: http://dx.doi.org/10.7554/eLife.07902.01210.7554/eLife.07902.013Figure 4—source data 1.DOI: http://dx.doi.org/10.7554/eLife.07902.013
+Individual percentage signal change values for each ROI are contained in Figure 4—source data 1.

 There was also a strong trend evident between scene-related deactivations (S < rest) and scene oddity accuracy in the HC ROI (r = 0.30, p = 0.08, 95% CI [−0.039, 0.606]; Figure 4C); an association that was not evident for the face oddity condition (p = 0.20).

-## Mediation analysis: BOLD, DTI, and behaviour
+### Mediation analysis: BOLD, DTI, and behaviour

-From a mediation analysis conducted using ordinary least squares path analysis (
+From a mediation analysis conducted using ordinary least squares path analysis (Preacher and Hayes, 2008), FFA BOLD activity indirectly influenced face oddity performance through its relationship with ILF MD.
+As seen in Figure 5A, individuals with a higher FFA BOLD response for F > rest had significantly lower ILF MD values, and participants with lower ILF MD values showed significantly better face discrimination ability.
+A bootstrap 95% CI (based on 1000 bootstrapped samples) for the indirect effect was entirely above zero (see Figure 5A).
+Thus, there was no evidence that FFA BOLD activity influenced face oddity performance independent of its relationship with ILF MD.
+Further analyses revealed that this effect was predominantly evident in the right hemisphere (see Supplementary file 2).
+An alternative model in which FFA activity mediated the influence of ILF MD on face oddity performance revealed no evidence for an indirect effect of ILF MD on face discrimination accuracy through its effect on FFA BOLD activity (95% CI [−1017.19, 1361.64]; Supplementary file 2).

 ![Figure 5.](https://cdn.elifesciences.org/articles/07902/elife-07902-fig5-v2.jpg)

 **Figure 5.:** Mediation models are presented for (A) FFA, (B) PrC, and (C) HC.
 These models test the extent to which the relationship between BOLD response (in the a priori FFA, PrC, and HC ROIs) and odd-one-out accuracy is mediated by WM microstructure.
 The left, middle, and right boxes in each model represent the independent variable (IV), mediator (M), and dependent variable (DV), respectively.
 Unstandardised coefficients and their corresponding one-tailed p values are depicted for each path of interest (a, b, a*b, c′, and c).
 In a simple mediation model, these paths reflect the following: path c represents the total effect of the IV on the DV; path a quantifies the effect of the IV on the M; path b reflects the causal effect of the M on the DV; and path c′ is the direct effect of the IV on the DV that also partials out the effect of the M. Significant paths are indicated by dashed lines and significant terms are indicated by bold font.
 The bootstrap 95% CI is displayed for the indirect effects (a*b).
-See Supplementary file 2 for further details.DOI: http://dx.doi.org/10.7554/eLife.07902.014
+See Supplementary file 2 for further details.

 A comparable analysis for PrC revealed a significant direct effect of BOLD response for faces (F > rest) on face oddity success (Figure 5B).
 A bootstrap 95% CI for the indirect effect was found to cross zero and was thus non-significant (95% CI [−0.01, 0.1]).
 This finding indicates that PrC BOLD and ILF MD are independent predictors of face oddity performance.
 As with FFA, this effect was predominantly evident in the right hemisphere (see Supplementary file 2).
 The alternative mediation model in which PrC BOLD activity mediated the influence of ILF MD on face oddity (see Supplementary file 2) revealed no evidence for an indirect effect of ILF MD on face discrimination via its effect on PrC activity.